phylo-lab-usc/fiels_workbench/Mammal_organs/Analysis.md

 ![](Analysis_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-**Figure 3.** Proportion of inadequacies belonging to each test statistic.
+**Figure 3.** Proportion of inadequacies belonging to each test statistic for brain data.
 C.var was responsible for most of the inadequacies.

 As shown by the plot above, c.var and s.asr account for almost 80% of the inadequacies.
 This means that finding a model that addresses both of